csb1105/pre-failure-systems/README.md

 **Figure 1.** Conceptual overview of the Pre-Failure Systems framework.
 Rather than treating failure as a discrete event, the model represents failure as the cumulative result of increasing drift, declining correction capacity, shrinking intervention opportunities, and diminishing recovery margins.
 The visualization illustrates the progression from stable operation through drift accumulation, intervention, recovery boundaries, and ultimately irreversible failure, while highlighting the decision variables and feedback mechanisms required to preserve operational stability.

+### Key Insight

+Failure is rarely sudden.
+It emerges from measurable changes in system behavior long before breakdown becomes visible.
+By identifying pre-failure conditions, organizations gain the opportunity to intervene while meaningful recovery remains possible.

 ## Figure 2.
 Drift vs. Correction Capacity

 ![Drift vs. Correction Capacity](./docs/visualizations/pre-failure-systems-drift-vs-correction-capacity.png)

 **Figure 2.** Drift accumulates while correction capacity declines.
 The system remains stable until drift exceeds the available capacity to correct deviations.
 The point where the curves intersect marks the stability threshold, after which intervention becomes increasingly difficult and operational failure becomes progressively more likely.

+### Key Insight

+System stability depends on the balance between accumulating drift and available correction capacity.
+Failure begins not when drift appears, but when correction capacity can no longer keep pace with it.

 ## Figure 3.
 The Intervention Window